zhongflyTeam/dav1d/README.md

 ### build for arm64-v8a ABI

-prerequirement: ensure Android NDK r21(21.4.7075529 in my case) install and ``aarch64-linux-android21-clang`` is available in your shell
+prerequirement: ensure Android NDK r21 installed and ``aarch64-linux-android21-clang`` is available in your shell

 ```
 mkdir arm64-v8a